sib-swiss/SchoolRNA2020/single_cell/code/project_report.md

 - Would a simple linear regression be sufficient for removing batch effects on your dataset?
 - Which method for batch effect would you choose?
 - How could you tell the batch correction procedure worked?
-- Where in the Seurat object is your integrated data stored ()?
+- Where in the Seurat object is your integrated data stored?
+- After batch correction, do you have corrected data matrix (genes x samples) or a matrix in a reduction embedding (samples x dimensions).
+- Where where should you put the embedding results?
+- Visualize your results using the new matricies.
-- Describe in form of text the rational for this step in your markdown report.
+- Describe in form of text the rational for this step in your markdown report

 <br/>